Solar System

-The Solar System consists of the Sun and the objects that orbit it.
-The name comes from Sōl, the Latin name for the Sun.
-It formed about 4.6 billion years ago when a dense region of a molecular cloud collapsed, creating the Sun and a protoplanetary disc from which the orbiting bodies assembled.
-The fusion of hydrogen into helium inside the Sun's core releases energy, which is primarily emitted through its outer photosphere.
-This creates a decreasing temperature gradient across the system.
-Over 99.86% of the Solar System's mass is located within the Sun.
+The Solar System is the gravitationally bound system of the Sun and the masses that orbit it, most prominently its eight planets, of which Earth is one.
+The Solar System is an isolated single-star planetary system (not part of a larger star system) within the Milky Way Galaxy.
+The system formed about 4.6 billion years ago when a dense region of a molecular cloud collapsed, creating the Sun and a protoplanetary disc from which the orbiting bodies assembled.

+The Sun accounts for 99.86% of the Solar System's total mass.
+Inside the Sun's core, hydrogen is fused into helium, releasing energy that is emitted through the Sun's photosphere.
+This creates the heliosphere and a decreasing temperature gradient across the Solar System.

-The most massive objects that orbit the Sun are the eight planets.
-Closest to the Sun in order of increasing distance are the four terrestrial planets – Mercury, Venus, Earth and Mars.
-These are the planets of the inner Solar System.
-Earth and Mars are the only planets in the Solar System which orbit within the Sun's habitable zone, where liquid water can exist on the surface.
+The next most massive objects of the system are the eight planets, which by definition dominate the orbits they occupy.
+Closest to the Sun in order of increasing distance are the terrestrial planets – Mercury, Venus, Earth and Mars.
+These four planets are part of the inner Solar System.
+Earth and Mars are the only planets that orbit within the Sun's habitable zone, in which sunlight can keep surface water liquid under atmospheric pressure.
 Beyond the frost line at about five astronomical units (AU), (Note: The scale of the Solar System is sufficiently large that astronomers use a custom unit to express distances.
 The astronomical unit, abbreviated AU, is equal to 1 AU.
-This is what the distance from the Earth to the Sun would be if the planet's orbit were perfectly circular.) are two gas giants – Jupiter and Saturn – and two ice giants – Uranus and Neptune.
-These are the planets of the outer Solar System.
+This is what the distance from the Earth to the Sun would be if the planet's orbit were perfectly circular.) are the planets of the outer Solar System: two gas giants (Jupiter and Saturn) and two ice giants (Uranus and Neptune).
 Jupiter and Saturn possess nearly 90% of the non-stellar mass of the Solar System.